Is Your Investment Worth It? Calculate ROI to Find Out

 The Bottom Line

-The rate of return is a basic metric that gives the net profit or loss over an investment or a project over a given time period.
+The rate of return is a primary metric that gives the net profit or loss over an investment or a project over a given time period.
 The RoR is a percentage of the initial value.

 The internal rate of return helps measure the performance of the projects or the investments.
 On the other hand, the RoR gives you the total growth since the beginning of the project.